In the UK alone, an estimated 9.5 million tonnes of food were wasted in 2018.

-What’s more, the carbon footprint of all this wasted food that is grown, harvested, then left to rot is more than 3.3 billion tonnes of CO2.
+The carbon footprint of all the wasted food that is grown, harvested, then left to rot worldwide amounts to more than 3.3 billion tonnes of CO2.

 Huge numbers like this are rarely easy to process, so here’s another way of thinking about it.

 The UN estimates 690 million people were undernourished in 2019.
 The wasted food each year would feed them more than four times over.

 And that 3.3 billion tonnes of CO2 produced in making that wasted food each year?
 That is the third biggest producer of greenhouse gases, behind only China and the United States.

 Why is food waste bad for the climate and environment?

 Food waste is bad for the climate and environment in multiple ways.

 Firstly, food takes an enormous amount of resources to create – especially in the case of meat and dairy products.

 Water, fertilisers and other natural resources are spent for every food product created, while further emissions are created when that food travels to your local supermarket.